sixels/wicked64/README.md

 # Wicked64

-Wicked64 is a Nintendo64 emulator written in Rust that generates wasm code
+Wicked64 is a Nintendo64 emulator using dynamic recompilation.

 ## Resources